BarbasTheDog/DonutCraft-Pack/README.md

 This is the official repository for DonutCraft.
 Feel free to leave suggestions and/or bug reports to help improve this pack.

-DonutCraft is a 1.7.10 Private Pack on the ATLauncher
+DonutCraft is a 1.7.10 Semi-Public Pack on the ATLauncher

 Donut's Website/Forums: http://donutcraftpack.enjin.com/

-AT Launcher Web Page:
+ATLauncher Web Page:
 http://www.atlauncher.com/packs/DonutCraft/

 Bug/Issue Tracker: